jasonmpittman/research-ideas/research-ideas-2017.md

 How effective is completing a 'hard' programming challenge in entirety compared to punctuated experience across multiple 'Easy' progrsmming challenges?

-*To what degree does Meyers-Briggs personlity type correlate with doctoral student performance in designing research?*
+*To what degree does Meyers-Briggs personality type correlate with doctoral student performance in designing research?*

 What is the optimal frequency of laboratory exercise intervention on the learning experience compared to pre-defined KSA units?